Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

 Though they know pool season can be short in Minnesota, Steve and Julie decided they wanted to include one in their backyard oasis.
 This was thrilling news to their two sons, Ethan, 8, and Nicholas, 4.
 “The kids are more isolated here than they were in our former Woodbury neighborhood where they had a lot of friends,” Steve explained.
 “We thought that if we’re pulling the kids away from their friends, maybe this will help make our house a destination for kids who want to come and play.”

-In addition to the pool, Johnson’s design included a new cedar deck off the kitchen that includes a stairway down to the outdoor room and pool.
-To gauge the size of the outdoor room, Johnson thought about the magnitude of the fireplace in relation to how the room’s furniture would be set up.
+In addition to the pool, the design included a new cedar deck off the kitchen that includes a stairway down to the outdoor room and pool.
+To gauge the size of the outdoor room, the designer thought about the magnitude of the fireplace in relation to how the room’s furniture would be set up.
 “We wanted to make it cozy for six to eight, maybe even 10, people,” he explains.
 “Circulation is really important.
 You want comfortable walking spaces so you don’t have to scoot chairs in for people to get by.”

 With its custom steel-barreled roof, the outdoor room feels almost like an actual living room, complete with a huge wood-burning fireplace.
 The bluestone hearth and mantel complement the earth tones of the fireplace which was built using cultured stone, a man-made product that looks like natural stone.